 1969 was quite some year.
 The world celebrated the first man on the moon, 350,000 fans attended Woodstock, the Beatles gave their last performance on the

-If you've ever sipped a Mai Tai or a Zombie, lounged under a palm-thatched roof, then you've enjoyed the wonders of Tiki, a cocktail and nightlife genre
+If you've ever sipped a Mai Tai or a Zombie, lounged under a palm-thatched roof, then you've enjoyed the wonders of the Tiki nightlife genre that would

 Sometimes it feels as though the UN has a day for everything.
 And, lo and behold, today is Mountain Day, established by the UN General Assembly in 2003